Thomas-De-Praetere/CrystalMod/README.md

 It is still a debate whether shutting of the power will kill enemies or not.
 ## Goal
-The main goal is to balance energy for quality and energy for feeding enemies to have access to ores.
+The main goal is to balance energy for feeding enemies to have access to ores and energy to power the powerhungry processes.